tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-<mark>It's interesting that Eddie fears going to hell, even though he's never done anything to warrant it.</mark> <mark>Reading Eddie's inner turmoil as the result of suppressed homosexual feelings, it makes sense for Eddie to wonder about going to hell because of who he is, rather than something he's done.</mark>
+<mark x>It's interesting that Eddie fears going to hell, even though he's never done anything to warrant it.</mark> <mark>Reading Eddie's inner turmoil as the result of suppressed homosexual feelings, it makes sense for Eddie to wonder about going to hell because of who he is, rather than something he's done.</mark>

 <mark>Another coded aspect of Eddie's hidden sexuality is how he interacts with the other Losers.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.rachel_brands at="¶ 17-19" %}>

 This flashback shows how Eddie’s mother has shaped his life.
-She constantly scared him about illnesses like cancer and polio, which instills in him a fear of any activity that could result in disease or injury. <mark>It’s interesting how a young Eddie worries about being sent to hell because it’s unlikely that he has done anything that would warrant this fear.</mark> He worries about going to hell a lot for a child who was never very religious.
+She constantly scared him about illnesses like cancer and polio, which instills in him a fear of any activity that could result in disease or injury. <mark x>It’s interesting how a young Eddie worries about being sent to hell because it’s unlikely that he has done anything that would warrant this fear.</mark> He worries about going to hell a lot for a child who was never very religious.

 <mark>Reading Eddie’s inner turmoil as the result of suppressed homosexual feelings, it makes sense for Eddie to wonder about going to hell because of who he is, rather than something he has done.</mark> The common belief about the gay and trans movement in the 1950s, gay men in particular, is that they are committing dirty, sinful acts that will give them diseases and damn them to hell.
 Eddie’s fearful feelings towards illness and religion have a more in-depth meaning if you consider that this narrative is popularized by society as Eddie grows up.